oppia/oppia-web-developer-docs/Outreachy-Dec-2021-to-Mar-2022.md

 **Q: How can I translate a lesson?**

 A: To translate a lesson, **first** fill out this [contributor agreement](https://forms.gle/4bHhrZ211R6LMg93A) to confirm that you’re happy to submit contributions under the Creative Commons license. **Second,** read through [this document](https://docs.google.com/document/d/17jMFtfHVWtJYrzyGQUKdsRXgky7lWv76sGYLOxSbA5w/edit?usp=sharing) with information on how the translation process works.
 After you've filled out the form and read the documentation, please contact the mentors by email for further guidance.

-You can find mentors' contact information on Outreachy portal, within the [Oppia project](https://www.outreachy.org/outreachy-december-2021-internship-round/communities/oppia/#scale-community-outreach-and-conduct-research-on-o).
+**Q: Who are the students I should work with?**

+A: Oppia's mission is to empower learners across the globe by providing equitable access to high-quality, engaging education.
+As our lessons are specially designed to meet the unique needs of under-resourced learners around the world, our target audience is underserved students who lack access to high-quality basic education.
+For this project, including the user studies, you should be working with these underserved students during the contribution period and the internship.

+*Please keep in mind that **your internship will be contingent** on you being able to contact and work with the required students and NGOs.*

+**Q: How can I keep my mentors updated about my work?**

+A: The best way to report your progress and clarify questions with the project mentors is starting an email thread, with both mentors as recipients.
+You should always reply to this same thread when giving updates and reporting the relevant information about your work.
+This ensures that both mentors have visibility and are synchronized about all your contributions, making the selection process easier and more organized.